thin-edge/thin-edge.io/mapper/software_management/README.md

 Open questions:
 * Each software update message has an id, to be used for the response ...
    * Do we have to report the result in one go ... or can we have several partial responses using the same id?
+* Cumulocity doesn't let you send a response to a specific installation request based on an id.
+  There can only be one response for a single software update operation, even if that request contains more than one software package.
+  Any responses sent are associated to the last received operation.
+  If there are multiple software installation requests received, then the responses sent will have to be in the __reverse order__ in which they were received.
+  * This is really weird and need to be clarified.

 ### DM-Agent